- Welcome to this editionof CBN News Showcase.

 "at the highest level."

-- [Narrator] Bramnick has seenwhat he considered miracles
+- [Reporter] Bramnick has seenwhat he considers miracles

 with fellow Christianleaders across the street.